 What to do in Seattle in 3 days?
 It’s a big city full of a lot of hidden gems, and this Seattle travel guide is built to help you manage your time in the city and hunt out the best things to do in Seattle to make your trip the best it can be!

-My Seattle travel guide it here!
-As you know, Robin and I did a short weekend trip to Seattle in December (3 days/2 nights).
+My husband and I did a short weekend trip to Seattle in December (3 days/2 nights).
 We caught a 7am plane from San Francisco on Friday and flew back on Sunday on a 5pm flight.
 It was a wonderful whirlwind trip and I left Seattle feeling like we saw everything we should have on our first visit.
 I highly recommend having a travel plan similar to ours since we were able to fit tons of activities in.

-Keep on reading for our daily itineraries, tips of where to eat and what to see.
+Keep on reading for our daily itineraries, tips of where to eat and what to do in Seattle!

 But first, here’s some things to pack for Seattle.